 The image below shows my adjustment to a small length-matching section.
 You’ll notice the indicator bar goes green when the length is within the allowed tolerance.
 If you select this length matching section and open the Properties panel, you’ll be able to change some of the parameters in your length matching scheme, including geometry.

 When you select one side of the differential pair, you might accidentally select the longer of the two traces.
 In this case, you will see a message that says “Target Length Is Shorter Than Current Length” as you try to apply length matching.
 This is your cue to select the other end of the differential pair.

 Length Matching Among Multiple Differential Pairs

 Although this isn’t required for my USB hub application, it is still an important point to consider for other applications.
 Here, I’m dealing with three differential pairs, each connecting to three USB PHY interfaces.
 I’m going to match the lengths of the two shorter differential pairs to the longer differential pair.

 One way to do this in Altium Designer is to define a target length for the shorter pairs.
-Select the longer of the two pairs and note the length.
-Then select the shorter differential pair and type in the Target Length in the Properties panel.
+Select the longest pair out of the group of differential pairs, and note its length.
+Then, select each of the shorter differential pairs and set the Target Length value in the Properties panel.
 Now you can add the length matching segment with the Differential Pair Interactive Length Tuning tool in the PCB Editor window.
 Simply click the differential pair and drag out the length matching segment until the indicator bar turns green.
 My results are shown below.